TheodorRene/blog/content/posts/worlds-best-programmer.md

 - I'm also considering adding the exit code of the command, but I don't use that info often

-## 7. You're not using Ctrl+k in Slack or Github 😤
+## 7. You're not using `Ctrl+k` in Slack or Github 😤

-Ctrl+k is usually search or a command bar for your current application.
+`Ctrl+k` is usually search or a command bar for your current application.

 It's sooo nice.
 Just try it.
 It's also supported many other places(sorted by how often I use it):
+  - MDN
-  - Github
+  - Tailwind docs
-  _ tailwind
   - Spotify(!)
-  _ react.dev
-  _ nextjs
-  _ nextjsauth
+  - New React dos
+  - Nextjs docs

 ++++ many more

 I must warn you that it will be very annoying when a page doesn't implement